vamshi3686/GrowthLink_Intern/README.md

 Data visualization using graphs

-Model training (e.g., Decision Tree, SVM, KNN, etc.)
+Model training

 Model evaluation and testing

 Prediction on new data

-GitHub repository with the dataset and code

----

 Dataset

-The dataset used is the classic Iris dataset, which is publicly available and often used for beginners in machine learning.
+The dataset used is the classic Iris dataset.